+If the CO alarm is not maintained and functioning properly according to OEM supplied instructions, you will not be warned if carbon monoxide is present in the air.
+Death or serious illness could result from asphyxiation (inability to breathe) if carbon monoxide is present.
 CO gas is produced when any type of fuel is incompletely burned.
 Potential sources of CO in and around your RV can include gas or diesel engine exhaust, portable space heaters, gas stoves and ovens, furnaces, defective engine exhaust systems, portable grills, other nearby RVs, portable generators, generator exhaust, and other propane-powered appliances.

-Combination Carbon Monoxide/Propane Alarm
+Carbon Monoxide Alarm